amrinder99/LLM-RAG-Bot/README.md

    python main.py
    ```

-6. The application will run on `http://127.0.0.1:5001/chat`.
+6. The application will run on local server `http://127.0.0.1:5001/chat`.
 Feel free to change the port if necessary!

 ### 🎨 React UI